Parameter, Statistic, Random Variable, Estimator and Estimate

 You need Measure Theory knowledge to understand the above definition.

 Loosely speaking a Random variable is a function from the sample space to the real numbers.
 There are two types of random variables: i) Discrete random variable and ii) Continuous random variable.
-We use Roman capital letters to denote random variables (\(X\), \(Y\), \(Z\), \(U\), \(T\), etc.).
-However, as soon as a variable \(X\) is observed, the observed values are represented by the corresponding simple Roman letter.
+We use Roman capital letters to denote random variables (

 An example will help you to understand how this works.
 To start with, let’s consider a simple experiment with two possible outcomes: PCR test result of a randomly selected individual.